Saenz-Lab/Saenz-Lab.github.io/join.md

 layout: page
 ---

-We’re interested in people who like quantitative biology, molecular construction, and careful biophysics.
+We’re interested in people who like lipids, RNA, synthetic biology, and membrane biophysics.

 ## How to reach out
 Please email: